kohendrix/firebase-functions-fcm/README.md

 # firebase-functions-fcm
-Firebase FCM using Cloud Functions with Node.js
+* Firebase FCM using Cloud Functions with Node.js
+* Get user tokens and data from Firestore
+* Send notifications to users who's not clocked in for the day